felipebita/ml_fraud_detection/docs/testing.md

 *   **Key Information**:
     *   It tests for successful validation of a valid DataFrame.
     *   It tests that validation fails for incorrect data types, out-of-range values, disallowed categories, missing columns, and extra columns.
-    *   It tests the standardization of column types.

 #### `tests/unit/test_data_splitter.py`